-Henry (2014) estimates that in 1984-2012, food at home accounted for 12 percent of consumption for the lowest after-tax income quintile of US households, 10.9 percent for the second-lowest, 9.25 percent for the third quintile, 8.2 percent for the fourth, and 6.4 percent for the highest quintile.23 These estimates imply an income elasticity of 0.67 for food
+Henry (2014) estimates that in 1984-2012, food at home accounted for 12 percent of consumption for the lowest after-tax income quintile of US households, 10.9 percent for the second-lowest, 9.25 percent for the third quintile, 8.2 percent for the fourth, and 6.4 percent for the highest quintile.
+These estimates imply an income elasticity of 0.67 for food consumption; an elasticity below unity indicates a basic good.
+An implication is that a general tax on food would represent almost twice as high a proportion of the household consumption budget for poorest 40 percent of households as for the richest 20 percent.
+Correspondingly, the

-21 This calculation assumes the same price elasticity for milk as for beef (-0.985), and no substitution between milk and the three meats.
+&lt;sup>19 This calculation assumes the same price elasticity for milk as for beef (-0.985), and no substitution between milk and the three meats.

-22 Their implied price elasticities are even lower for milk (-0.13), pork (-0.13), and poultry (-0.22).
+&lt;sup>20 Their implied price elasticities are even lower for milk (-0.13), pork (-0.13), and poultry (-0.22).

-23 Henry classifies food at home as a "necessity."
+&lt;sup>21 Henry classifies food at home as a "necessity."
 In contrast, with "food away from home" comprising 5.8 percent of the consumption budget for both the lowest and second quintile but 6.4 percent for both the fourth and fifth quintile, it is placed into his other class, "luxury."